aaronsaray/aaronsaray.github.io/README.md

 # Aaron Saray on Github

-Source for [Aaron Saray on Github](https://aaronsaray.github.io) landing page using Github Pages.
+Was the source for [Aaron Saray on Github](https://aaronsaray.github.io) landing page using Github Pages.

+Now, just redirects to the standard Github page.